iconix/iconix.github.io/_posts/2018-06-08-scholar-week1.md

 layout: post
 section-type: post
 title: OpenAI Scholar, Week 1
-category: Career
+category: DL
 tags: []
 ---

 As a scholar, I will be writing a blog post every Friday this summer about my weekly progress and learnings.
-My [last post](/career/2018/06/03/project-ideation) described my search for a motivating project:
+My [last post](/dl/2018/06/03/project-ideation) described my search for a motivating project:

 > I will attempt to generate _topical, structured, and specific_ new writing ("reviews") about songs, based on a set of characteristics about the song and knowledge of past human music writing.